ganeshran/omniauth-socialcast-oauth2/README.md

 # Omniauth - Socialcast Oauth2

-omniauth-socialcast-oauth2 is a gem based on omniauth-oauth2 which helps you integrate your application with Socialcast using oauth Authentication
+omniauth-socialcast-oauth2 is a gem based on omniauth-oauth2 which helps you integrate your application with Socialcast using oauth

 ## Installation